 Data from several studies show that carbon emissions are not falling fast enough, with the picture now being complicated by modelling that overestimates the potential impact of improved energy efficiency.
-Junior isles are returning to carbon-intensive business-as-usual"
+Junior isles lack of clean energy policies.
+Dr Fatih Birol, the IEA Executive Director, said: "In March 2020, the IEA urged governments to put clean energy at the heart of their economic stimulus plans to ensure a sustainable recovery.
+But our numbers show we are returning to carbon-intensive business-as-usual.
+This year is pivotal for international climate action - and it began with high hopes - but these latest numbers are a sharp reminder of the immense challenge we face in rapidly transforming the global energy

-Recent data on carbon dioxide emissions and forecasts for reductions going forward paint a bleak picture for meeting climate targets, several reports have found.
+Recent data on carbon dioxide emissions and forecasts for reductions going forward paint a bleak picture for meeting climate targets, several reports